Loara/Rethink_scope_in_D/scope_fun.md

 Attribute `in` is defined as `const scope` in order to avoid saving its reference outside the function since it may be destroyed once the function terminates.
 But since addresses of a `in` parameter may transfer reference (if it's passed by reference) or may not (if passed by value) then a `in` parameter should grab references even if its type is directed.

 If type of a `in` parameter is indirected we don't know if references held by that parameter are destroyed or can be safely stored, so for `in` parameters the current meaning of `scope` should be maintained.

+## Nested functions and classes problem
+Nested functions (and classes) can access their context, but if they're defined inside a function how they can access `rscope` local variables since member variables cannot be `rscope`?

+The trivial solution is to completely forbid nested entities to access `rscope` variables.
+Another solution for nested function is the following: if `this` parameter is declared as `rscope(s)` then you can access only variables declared as `rscope(s)`.